 Dr. Docia Rudley

-Dr. Docia L. Rudley, an attorney and educator, currently serves as Executive Director for Academic Assessment at Thurgood Marshall School of Law, Texas Southern University.
+Dr. Docia Rudley, an attorney and educator, currently serves as Executive Director for Academic Assessment at Thurgood Marshall School of Law, Texas Southern University.

 Dr. Rudley graduated with high honors from Michigan State University and attended law school at the University of Washington in Seattle, Wash.
 She was previously a member of the faculty at Thurgood Marshall School of Law, where she taught courses in Consumer Law, Antitrust Law and Professional Responsibility.
 Dr. Rudley also served on the faculties at the University of Tennessee at Chattanooga and Middle Tennessee State University.